Mufurun/interactiveMap/README.md

    9. #### Right-click to paste the folder there ("\Interactive_Map_Project\interactiveMap\src\").

 ## 3 Download the Code
- - In case someone want to download the code.
+ - In case someone want to download the original codes.
  - Here is the step to pull the files
-   1. Open bash shortcut
-   2. Type / paste "cd Desktop/Interactive_Map_Project/interactiveMap/" and enter.
-       - **Do not use Ctrl + v.
-This won't work**
-   3. Type / paste "git pull" and enter.
+   1. Double-click the "download_original.sh" file.
+      - This will download the files
+   2. Now, you have to go through Step 2 Upload Codes

 ___